arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ### Working with Apps

 For building, starting, and stopping Apps, **Arduino App Lab** (either the desktop application or when running on the board in SBC mode) is the recommended interface.

-The App Lab handles compilation, deployment, and execution of both the Linux and microcontroller components automatically.
+The App Lab automatically handles compilation, deployment, and execution of both the Linux and microcontroller components.

 If you need to view or edit App files manually, navigate to the App directory and use standard Linux commands: